group()

 =demo.cursor("select * from EMPLOYEE").sortx(GENDER,DEPT)

-Data in the cursor returned is ordered by GENDER and DEPT
+Return a cursor where data is ordered by GENDER and DEPT.

 2